ethersphere/SWIPs/SWIPs/swip-mantaray-1_0.md

 (Mantaray 0.2 binary format can be found [here](https://github.com/ethersphere/bee/blob/377b43bb835261c074708ea87d09517bffdf7614/pkg/manifest/mantaray/docs/format/node.md))

 Referring to the list in the Abstract:
 1. There is a need to have accessible metadata on the node level about the node; one evidence is [the `/` path hack that also has some problems](https://github.com/ethersphere/bee/issues/2549).
-At the current metadata handling, it is always necessary to rely on such hacks that pollute the tree structure as well.
+With the current metadata handling, it is always necessary to rely on such hacks that pollute the tree structure as well.
 2. The `nodeType` encapsulated in the mantaray byte representation consists of the following flags:
-  - `value`: notates whether the node's `entry` reference is defined or not.
+  - `value`: indicates whether the node's `entry` reference is defined or not.
 It is a useful flag, nevertheless, if it is zero, then 32 bytes of data is reseved for the `entry` anyway that does not carry any information.
   - `edge`: the node has additional forks that are referring to other mantaray nodes.
 Again, it is useful, but still the dedicated compressed mapping of forks, namely `forksIndexBytes <32 bytes>` is not omitted if it is zero.
   - `withPathSeparator`: it is unclear what this flag is used for.
   - `withMetadata`: indicates whether the forks have metadata or not.
 It seems it just saves the 2 bytes `metadataBytesSize` under each fork.
 The problem here is the metadata length for forks should be the same under one node, but about it in the next point.\
   \
-  the `nodeType` is defined on fork, however, it could be a useful information on node level as well.
+  the `nodeType` is defined on the fork, however, it could be a useful information on the node level as well.
-  Additionally to these, there is `refByteSize`(1 byte) on the node level, that only describes whether the `entry` (32/64 bytes) is an encrypted reference or not which could be a 1 bit flag instead.
+  In addition to these, there is `refByteSize`(1 byte) on the node level, that only describes whether the `entry` (32/64 bytes) is an encrypted reference or not which could be a 1 bit flag instead.
-3. Because the forks can have different byte length under a node, the fork array does not have random access.
-It is a huge problem, not only because the fork deserialisation is not optimal, but one also cannot perform _inclusion proof_ on forks.
+3. Because the forks can have different byte length under a node, the fork array does not offer random access.
+It is a huge problem, not only because the fork deserialisation is not optimal, but also because one cannot provide _inclusion proof_ on forks.
 Thereby, web3 services cannot work reliably with tree-like data-structures, because the proof would be incredibly expensive on the blockchain for one particular segment of fork data.
 If the fork metadata length would be unified and defined by the node for each fork then this issue could be sorted out.

 ## Specification